 The One Who Truly Loves You Will Make You Happy

-Too often, people have fallen into that classic idea that love means suffering and your tears are a normal part of relationship maintenance.
+Too often, people believe that misconception that love means suffering and your tears are a normal part of your relationship.

-This idea is rooted in an outdated image of romantic love, and the distorted picture of what affection truly is and the pillars of a committed and healthy relationship have damaged partners through many generations.
+This idea is rooted in an outdated image of romantic love and the distorted picture of what affection truly is.
+Thus, the “pillars” of a committed and healthy relationship have damaged partners through many generations.

 The person who loves you won’t make you suffer

 Sometimes what’s considered “normal” can include dangerous dimensions that are destructive.
-That’s why it’s important to be clear that love does not mean suffering, and the person who makes you cry in your relationship is someone who doesn’t truly love you, or who loves you in a “wrong, unhealthy way.”
+That’s why it’s important to be clear that love doesn’t mean suffering and the person who makes you cry in your relationship is someone who doesn’t truly love you.
+Or they can also love you in a wrong, unhealthy way.

-More pain, more passion, more possession, the greater the love.
-These are some of the more classic ideas that have created the ideal of romantic love, which you see in the occasional movie or book.
+The more pain, passion, and possession, the greater the love.
+This is another misconception regarding romantic love, which you see in the occasional movie or book.

 - Believe it or not, however, this idea is still very prevalent among young people and adolescents.
 They think that when their partner responds with jealousy or possessiveness it’s a clear sign of their love, which can lead to them falling into very dangerous types of relationships.

-- They also only understand the concept of romantic love in those early stages that are full of passion.
-They may fail to realize that a relaxed, shared love signifies entry into a more mature and stable stage.
+- Also, they only understand the concept of romantic love in those early, passionate stages.
+They may fail to realize that a relaxed, shared love signifies a more mature and stable stage.

 - Another misconception that’s often associated with romantic love is the idea that suffering is inevitable.
-You may think that tears are inevitable, something to be accepted and borne.
-This is not appropriate or advisable.
+You may think that tears are inevitable and that they should be accepted.
+However, this isn’t appropriate nor advisable.

-Today it’s easy to find people trapped in unhappy or destructive relationships where their self-esteem has been destroyed completely, or they’ve fallen into dependent relationships where both partners tolerate pain and tears.
+Nowadays, it’s easy to find people trapped in unhappy or destructive relationships where their self-esteem has been destroyed completely.
+A lot of people have also fallen into dependent relationships where both partners tolerate pain and tears.